Diabetes: Causes, Symptoms,Treatment

 uACR stands for the urinary albumin-creatinine ratio.
 Albumin is a protein, and this number reflects the amount of protein in the urine.
 All humans have a little protein in the urine.
 But if it goes up, it’s is a sign of strain on the kidneys, and sometimes chronic kidney disease (CKD).

 So, for this test, a lower number is better.
-A uACR level of 3 mg/mmol or higher is called ‘microalbuminuria’ (small amounts of albumin in the urine).
-It can be a sign that you will get higher levels of albuminuria later in the course of CKD.
+A uACR level of 3-30 mg/mmol is called ‘microalbuminuria’ (= small amount of albumin in the urine).
+But it can be a sign that you will get higher levels of albuminuria later in the course of CKD.

 There are three levels that carry these names: